yungifez/artisan-ui-docs/resources/views/pages/docs/0.x/components/breadcrumb.blade.md

 ## Custom Separator

-You can use a custom item as `seperator` for `breadcrumb-separator`.
+You can use a custom item as `separator` for `breadcrumb-separator`.
 <x-component-preview component="previews.breadcrumb-custom-separator-demo"></x-component-preview>

 ## Dropdown